Course Catalog

 Program Outcomes: Upon graduation, students will have gained the academic, occupational, and professional knowledge needed for job acquisition, retention, and advancement.
 They will be equipped with the skills to perform competently as members of an emergency medical team and to deliver patient care effectively.

-Careers: Emergency Medical Technicians (EMTs)
+Careers: Emergency Medical Technicians (EMTs), Paramedic (after completion of Paramedic program)

 Start Terms: